arbnorhajdini/keleya-reset-password-flow/README.md

-# keleya-reset-password-flow

-# Getting Started with the reset password Application
+# Getting Started with the reset password flow

 This is a Single Page Application that lets users to vote through the Polls API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).